10 Ways To Plan A Sustainable Maine Meeting

 courtesy of Maine Office of Tourism

-Incorporate eco-friendly activities into your meeting agenda to engage attendees in sustainability practices.
-Organize team-building exercises that focus on environmental conservation, such as beach cleanups or tree planting activities.
+Leave a lasting impression on delegates by incorporating eco-friendly activities into your meeting agenda to engage attendees in sustainability practices.
+Organize team-building exercises that focus on environmental conservation, such as beach cleanups or activities featuring Portland’s working waterfront, and walking tours.
 Or just break-up the break-out sessions with some yoga stretches in the great outdoors or paddling out on East End Beach.
 Start here.

 Ashley Flowers Yoga